Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 ===========================================================
-Backup mode by manual action of the service brake procedure
+Backup Mode by manual action of the service brake procedure
 ===========================================================